Carnival in a camper van amidst the colours of apulia

 A short journey of discovery to Borgo Egnazia

-This Christmas in Borgo Egnazia will be enlivened by authentic Apulian hospitality, with all its colours and traditions.
+This Carnival in Borgo Egnazia will be enlivened by authentic Apulian hospitality, with all its colours and traditions.
 In this enchanting holiday spot between the Itria Valley and the Adriatic coast, festivals take on a unique flavour, bathed in the lingering warmth of the winter sun.

 In the heart of Apulia lies a resort hotel that puts you within touching distance of the magnificent Adriatic Sea, the Murge plateau and the Itria Valley, a place of conical trulli huts, dry-stone walls, vineyards and olive groves stretching as far as the eye can see.
 Immersed in the beautiful countryside surrounding Borgo Egnazia, we take a motorhome ride as far as Savelletri di Fasano, in the province of Brindisi.

 Here, not far from the Archaeological Park of Egnazia—one of the most important historical sites in Apulia—on a plain covered with olive trees bordering the sea, stands a small, very special resort: Borgo Egnazia.
 To get there, drive along the SS16 Bari-Brindisi state highway and exit at Savelletri/Stazione di Fasano.
 After about 2 km, follow the signs for Borgo Egnazia.

 To get there, drive along the SS16 Bari-Brindisi state highway and exit at Savelletri/Stazione di Fasano.
 After about 2 km, follow the signs for Borgo Egnazia.
 The hotel offers a new experience in hospitality and perfectly showcases the charms of Apulia, combining a warm welcome with cultural riches and tradition.